Fundamental Analysis Guides

 Development of the Piotroski F-Score

 Joseph Piotroski, a professor at the University of Chicago, introduced the Piotroski F-Score in 2000.
-His research was published with the aim of aiding value investors in identifying undervalued stocks.
+His research was published to aid value investors in identifying undervalued stocks.
 Using data from financial statements, this score helps investors make informed decisions by offering a clear picture of a company’s fundamentals.
 He focused on companies with low price-to-book ratios, as these are often overlooked and can potentially offer high returns.

 His initial research examined firms’ financial statements over 20 years.
 Piotroski’s work demonstrated that a simple scoring system could effectively predict future stock performance.
 This approach later gained popularity among value investors and was further supported by firms like Alpha Architect.